-Venture beyond the beach and surf scene to explore the Glass House Mountains, Sunshine Coast hinterland, Noosa countryside and the Mary Valley regions.
+If life's a beach at the Sunshine Coast, it's a rainforest too.
+Venture beyond the ocean to explore the region's lush rainforest interior.
+Most famous are its stunning Glass House Mountains, the rolling Sunshine Coast hinterland, subtropical Noosa countryside and the Mary Valley regions.
 The townships of Maleny, Mapleton and Montville offer stunning views, bespoke accommodation and incredible proximity to rainforest and waterfalls.
-Wonders of nature abound on the Sunshine Coast: cruise along the Noosa Everglades to experience stunning wilderness or through the Pumicestone Passage to spot a dugong.
+Wildlife wonders abound on the Sunshine Coast: cruise along the Noosa Everglades to experience stunning wilderness or through the Pumicestone Passage to spot a dugong.

 The Sunshine Coast is home to 100km of beaches bordered by crystal-clear waters.
 From sheltered, calm swimming bays to some of the world’s most famous breaks, it’s the perfect place to learn or pursue a passion for diving, fishing, sailing, kayaking, jet skiing, water skiing, kiteboarding, paddleboarding, snorkelling, surfing or swimming.
 For a bucket-list experience, drive on the “sand highway” from Noosa North Shore to Rainbow Beach or swim with the whales in Mooloolaba.

 Rideshare Providers include Uber, Ola, Didi and Sheebah.
 Expect to pay around AUD $30-60 for the trip to Noosa.

 Distance to Mooloolaba 15km

 Taxi/rideshare A taxi to Mooloolaba takes around 15 minutes and costs around AUD $35-45.
 A rideshare costs about AUD $20.